When to visit the vet?

 -

 Is entropion painful for cats?
-Yes, entropion can be very painful for cats, as the rubbing of the eyelashes and skin on the eye can lead to irritation and damage to the cornea.
-Prompt treatment is important to prevent pain and complications.
+Yes, entropion can be very painful for cats, as the rubbing of the eyelashes and skin against the eye can cause irritation and damage to the cornea.
+Prompt treatment is important to prevent Pain and complications.

 -

 Can people do anything to reduce the risk of entropion in cats?
-Although genetic factors are not controllable, cat owners can minimize the risk by avoiding environmental factors that cause eye irritation, such as smoke or dust.
-Regular veterinary examinations are also important to detect early signs.
+Although genetic factors cannot be controlled, cat owners can minimize the risk by avoiding environmental factors that cause eye irritation, such as smoke or dust.
+Regular veterinary check-ups are also important to detect early signs.